DeeDive/awesome-health-tips/README.md

 **Reliable sources:**
 - MindTools. (n.d.).
 Time management.
 Retrieved from https://www.mindtools.com/pages/main/newMN_HTE.htm
 - Mayo Clinic.
 (2021).
 Time management: Tips to reduce stress and improve productivity.
 Retrieved from https://www.mayoclinic.org/healthy-lifestyle/stress-management/in-depth/time-management/art-20047938
+- Lakein, A. (1973).
+How to Get Control of Your Time and and Your Life

 ### Self-Compassion and Self-Care